Babies eat, sleep and poop. It’s the sleeping part that can be one of the biggest concerns for a new parent.

 Lorraine chatted to Feed Play Love host Shevonne Hunt about the safest ways to put your baby to bed.
 She also tells us about how long a baby should share a room with their parents, and the least risky ways to co-sleep.

-Hear Lorraine on the Feed Play Love podcast
+Listen to Lorraine Harrison on Feed Play Love:

 To access the latest research from Red Nose on safe sleeping practices PLUS the other resources Lorraine mentions in this interview head to the official Red Nose Australia website.